 3. ENORMOUS AND AFFORDABLE RAW MATERIALS

-Africa is enormously blessed with legions of natural resources, and more importantly most of these resources are yet to be exploited.
-This is why lots of investors are putting more of their funds in the manufacturing industry.
+Africa is enormously blessed with legions of natural resources, and more importantly, most of these resources are yet to be exploited.
+This is why lots of investors are putting more of their funds into the manufacturing industry.

-These enormous lands can be used for large-scale farming, and the good news is that manufacturers need not to import any raw materials as they are readily available and relatively affordable.
-Again, these most of these lands are very fertile, meaning that it will yield more harvest without any extra efforts or funds.
+These enormous lands can be used for large-scale farming, and the good news is that manufacturers need not import any raw materials as they are readily available and relatively affordable.
+Again, most of these lands are very fertile, meaning that they will yield more harvest without any extra efforts or funds.

-However, it is important to note that vast majority of the farmers in this region are being forced to giveaway or sell off their farm produce at relatively low prices due to excess competition at the local market.
+However, it is important to note that the vast majority of the farmers in this region are being forced to give away or sell off their farm produce at relatively low prices due to excess competition at the local market.